No items found.

 Ortal Hadad

-If you want to create a successful podcast, you need to make sure you produce good quality audio that your audience can easily access.
+If you want to create a successful podcast, you must produce good-quality audio your audience can easily access.
 That’s where WAV versus MPS audio files come in.
-How you distribute your podcast and the type of content that you make will have a huge impact on deciding if WAV or MP3 files make sense for your podcast.
+How you distribute your podcast and the type of content you make will have a huge impact on deciding if WAV or MP3 files make sense for your podcast.

 In this guide, we’ll explain the difference between these two audio formats and give you advice on which you should use for your podcast.